rnkouser/Rahila-Naeem-Kouser/README.md

 - She / Her

 ⚡ **Fun fact:**
-- When I'm not coding, you can find me enjoying quality time with my family, whether it's exploring the great outdoors, cozying up indoors with a good movie, or experimenting with new recipes in the kitchen 🍳!
+- When I'm not coding, you can find me enjoying quality time with my family, whether it's exploring the great outdoors, cozying up indoors with a good movie, or experimenting with new recipes in the kitchen 🍳.
+I'm an avid reader and love diving into science fiction novels and tech magazines. 📚✨!